lvgl/lvgl/docs/details/base-widget/obj.rst

 widgets.
 They are described in more detail in the :ref:`Style overview <styles>` section.

 .. _objects_states:

 States
 ******

-The object can be in a combination of the following states:
+The Widget can be in a combination of the following states:

 - :cpp:enumerator:`LV_STATE_DEFAULT`: Normal, released state
 - :cpp:enumerator:`LV_STATE_CHECKED`: Toggled or checked state